dwslab/melt/6_matcher_packaging/3_WEB.md

 ```

 **Common Errors and Problems**
--  I have the docker tar but I am not sure about the image name.<br/>
+-  I have the docker tar.gz but I am not sure about the image name.<br/>
-Unfortunately, the MELT framework cannot extract the image name from the tar automatically.
-However, you can run the docker image and then check for the image name with `docker images` in your terminal.
+Unfortunately, the MELT framework cannot extract the image name from the tar.gz automatically.
+However, you can load the docker image and the image name will be printed on the console (`docker load -i <file>`).
+Note that
+that MELT names the tar.gz file according to the image name.

 ### Evaluate and Re-Use a Running Web Service